mohcene25100/FocusTimeApp/README.md

 If you're having problems, you can tweet to us [@expo](https://twitter.com/expo) or ask in our [forums](https://forums.expo.io/c/snack).

 Snack is Open Source.
 You can find the code on the [GitHub repo](https://github.com/expo/snack).

+# Component Folder
+it contains global components that can be used across all the application, kind of reusable like Buttons.

+# Features Folder
+Sometimes called the Screens, and because we don't have really big app it is suitable to call it features that encapsulate the screens that we're building.

+# Utils Folder
+Utilities is always available to enrich a feature, to encapsulate certain parts that we need to reuse in multiple spots.